CryptoTaxTools/crypto-tax-report/README.md

 *Note: This library is currently in alpha and subject to breaking changes.
 Please install with a pin to a version tag or commit.*

+## Licensing
+Licensing is AGPL v3.0 by default but an MIT license is available for purchase.
+Reach out at hello@cryptotaxtools.com to purchase a license for commercial use.

 ## Installation

 ```